Federal law protects people working at large employers from discrimination. But what about protections for employees of small companies or businesses?

 Too often, people working at small employers think they have no protections.
 In Virginia, we have a rarely used law protecting people, including those who work at small companies, from getting fired because of who they are.
 We’d like to ensure that all Virginians are free from discrimination.

-The Virginia Human Rights Act bans discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth, age, marital status, or disability.
+The Virginia Human Rights Act bans discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related condition.
 If you work for an employer with 6-14 employees and are fired because of any of those factors, you can sue your former employer for up to one year’s salary.
-If your employer has over 15 employees, you’re protected by federal law and can sue under those laws.
+If your employer has 6-19 employees and fires you because you are over 40 years old, you can also sue for up to one year’s salary.
+If your employer has over 15 employees (or 20 for age), you’re protected by federal law and can sue under those laws.

 Sadly, the Virginia Human Rights Act could use more teeth.
 It only protects people fired on the basis of their identity, but not people facing other types of on-the-job discrimination like poor assignments or responsibilities, failure to promote, or inadequate training.
 It also limits an employee’s potential damages and the amount of attorney’s fees available, so many private attorneys can’t afford to bring these cases.
 As a result, many Virginians don’t know the law exists, or can’t find an attorney to bring their case.